 Thank you for allowing us to be a part of your family's and community's journey.
-We are praying, even now, that this conference is helpful and hopeful as well as a reminder of God's vast love, grace, and mercy for you and your family.
+We are praying that this resource is helpful and hopeful as well as a reminder of God's vast love, grace, and mercy for you and your family.